openaicellular/oaic/docs/source/oran_installation.rst

 Step 1: Install and configure an Ubuntu Host Machine/ Virtual Machine (VM)
 --------------------------------------------------------------------------

-The near-real time RIC can be run on a host machine or a VM as per your preference (I would recommend a VM if your system is powerful enough to support multiple VMs).
+The near-real time RIC can be run on a host machine or a VM as per your preference (A VM is recommended if your system is powerful enough to support multiple VMs).

-In this instruction set I am assuming the VM/Linux host system is already configured with the specified system requirements.
-If you need help with VM installation on Windows 10, refer [].
-Refer [] for help with VM configuration.
+In this instruction set we assume the VM/Linux host system is already configured with the specified system requirements.
+If you need help with VM installation on Windows 10, `check out this video <https://www.youtube.com/watch?v=x5MhydijWmc>`_.
+Checkout the `VM Configuration Instructions <https://docs.o-ran-sc.org/projects/o-ran-sc-it-dep/en/latest/installation-guides.html#one-node-kubernetes-cluster>`_ to configure your VM.

 This completes step 1.

 Step 2: Install Kubernetes, Docker, and Helm